Unmanned Systems Forces of Ukraine: 2024

-The Unmanned Systems Forces has claimed to have better quality drones than the Russian Armed Forces, despite Russia having six times the quantity.
+In mid-2024, the Unmanned Systems Forces claimed to have better quality drones than the Russian Armed Forces, despite Russia having six times the quantity.

 As of June 2024, around 3,000 soldiers were reported to be in the USF.

+2025

 On 14 January 2025, Ukraine attacked Russian chemical factories and energy infrastructure in Bryansk, Saratov, and Tula Oblasts and the Republic of Tatarstan with missiles.
 The USF claimed that "drones successfully distracted Russian air defences, paving the way for missiles that hit the main targets."

 In the late night of 28 January or the early morning of 29 January 2025, the 14th Separate Unmanned Aerial Vehicle Regiment launched a strike on a pumping station on the Druzhba pipeline along the Russian-Belarusian border in Bryansk Oblast reportedly using drones capable of dropping bombs on their targets.
-According to Defense Express, these drones carry a FAB-250 M-54 high-explosive bomb on their underbellies and feature an optical sighting system for precision strikes.
+These drones carry a FAB-250 M-54 high-explosive bomb on their underbellies and feature an optical sighting system for precision strikes.
 On 31 January 2025, the Unmanned System Forces confirmed the use of drones carrying 250 kg aerial bombs.
 According to the USF Command, these drones are capable of "reaching up to 2000 km with the possibility of return.
 This is a unique development that changes the rules of the game on the battlefield."